-When agencies are auto-notified of duplicates, it can be less than ideal for a few reasons:
+When agencies are auto-notified of duplicates, it can negatively impact an organization's relationship with an agency:

-2) When an agency receives an auto-duplicate notification, it compromises the candidate's confidentiality.
-A candidate could be working with multiple agencies and may not want any of them to know about the other parties.
-In other cases, the candidate may have been referred or prospected into the account without their knowledge before the agency can submit them, so it could cause even more confusion if the candidate is confronted by the agency.
-All of this makes for a really bad experience for the candidate.
+- Compromised candidate confidentiality: If an agency receives an auto-duplicate notification, it compromises the candidate's confidentiality, especially if it was submitted by a completely separate agency.
+In other cases, the candidate may have been referred or prospected into the account without their knowledge before the agency can submit them, so it could cause even more confusion if the agency reaches out to the candidate to address the duplication.

-In short, the process of assigning credit to an agency is not particularly black and white for most companies, and having an auto-duplicate notification removes recruiters' ability to make judgement calls and communicate appropriately to the relevant parties.
+In short, the process of assigning credit to an agency is slightly different for each organization and agency.
+Implementing an application-wide notification removes recruiters' ability to make decisions and communicate appropriately to the relevant parties.